avs-sdk-workshop/avs-sdk-workshop.github.io/_posts/2012-12-31-1-setup-your-pi.md

 {:.steps}
 ### Booting Your Pi

 1. Plug in the power supply to the micro USB connector on the Pi.
+You should see a loading screen go through some startup steps before booting to desktop - if you run into any errors, request a new SD micro card to boot the OS from.
 2. Open a web browser by clicking on the globe icon in the top left toolbar.

 {:.verify}